Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Massless Scalar Field

 The effective potential is given by

-As the radial coordinate approaches at the horizon the effective potential (\ref{eq:potencial}) vanishes and the same happens at infinity.
-In Fig.(\ref{fig:11}), we show that the effective potential exhibits a bell-shaped curve in the tortoise coordinate for different values of the angular momentum and for a fixed charge-to-mass ratio $q=0.5$.
-It is clear from Fig.(\ref{fig:12}) that for a given $\ell$ the height of the peak increases as $q$ takes larger values.
+where the radial variable with a hat denotes $\hat{r}=r/M$.
+As the radial coordinate approaches at the horizon, the effective potential (\ref{eq:potencial}) vanishes, and the same happens at infinity.
+In Fig.(\ref{fig:11}), we show that the effective potential exhibits a bell-shaped curve in the tortoise coordinate for different values of the angular momentum and a fixed charge-to-mass ratio $q=0.5$.
+It is clear from Fig.(\ref{fig:12}) that for a given $\ell$, the height of the peak increases as $q$ takes larger values.